fectec/JohnDeereFPGA/README.md

 <p align="center">
   <img src="https://github.com/fectec/JohnDeereFPGA/assets/127822858/43c8d27e-aa95-4055-a019-93a0a8106059" alt = "IDLE and En_D_Tx tag" width="380" height="100"/>

-On the other hand, any operation that does not result in zero will jump to a label where the respective value will be transmitted to the active element, i.e. the one decoded by the Unity engine.
+Inversely, any operation that does not result in zero will jump to a label where the respective value will be transmitted to the active element, i.e. the one decoded by the Unity engine.

 <p align="center">
   <img src="https://github.com/fectec/JohnDeereFPGA/assets/127822858/46dcc057-f8a5-4d44-b85b-1d9e00e291e0" alt = "Transfer of the respective value to the active element" width="400" height="400"/>